SwissLife-OSS/squadron-docs/docs/configuration.md

 For basic container test no configuration is required.

-You'll need to provide your configutation for the following scenarios:
+You'll need to provide your configuration for the following scenarios:

 1. Use custom container registry which requires authentication
 2. Use an Azure Cloud resource
-3. Overide defaults
+3. Override defaults

 Configuration are loaded using the built in .NET Core configuration system.
-The default provider will use the resolve the configurations using the follwing order:
+The default provider will use the resolve the configurations using the following order:

 1. `appsettings.json`
 2. `appsettings.user.json` (Usually excluded using .gitgnore)